-As we all know, construction work by its nature is inherently dangerous.
+As we all know, construction work, by its nature, is inherently dangerous.
 Although union construction workers have an advantage with training and safety measures fought for by their unions, accidents do still occur, and when they do, they can be both physically and financially catastrophic to both the member and his or her family.
-Dangerous situations are often avoidable on the sites where members work, but it is the responsibility of property owners, general contractors, subcontractors, machine & equipment manufacturers as well as equipment suppliers to provide not only a safe place to work but also to provide safe equipment to perform your work in order to make that site safer.
+Dangerous situations are often avoidable on the sites where members work, but it is the responsibility of property owners, general contractors, subcontractors, machine & equipment manufacturers as well as equipment suppliers to provide not only a safe place to work but also to provide safe equipment to perform your work to make that site safer.

-The New York State Labor Laws, fought for by your union leadership, protects workers when injured on construction sites.
-Section 240 of the Labor Law holds property owners and general contractors responsible if there is a gravity-related injury; meaning if a worker falls from a height or an object falls striking a worker, that worker can recover against a third party on or affiliated with the construction site.
-Sections 241 and 200 of the Labor Law hold owners and contractors responsible if sections of the Industrial Code of the State of New York is violated or if a worker is not provided with a safe place to work.
+The New York State Labor Laws, fought for by your union leadership, protect workers when injured on construction sites.
+Section 240 of the Labor Law holds property owners and general contractors responsible if there is a gravity-related injury, meaning if a worker falls from a height or an object falls striking a worker, that worker can recover against a third party on or affiliated with the construction site.
+Sections 241 and 200 of the Labor Law hold owners and contractors responsible if sections of the Industrial Code of the State of New York are violated or if a worker is not provided with a safe place to work.

 - Report the accident immediately: If you wait too long to report the accident, the responsible party may argue that the accident did not occur on the job.

 - Take photographs or video: Too often, construction sites change, and dangerous conditions are often fixed before being documented.
 In the modern era, almost everyone on a site has the ability to use a cell phone to record a dangerous condition; it is important this is done as close to the time of the accident as possible.

 - Get the names and contact information of all witnesses: People move to different jobs or work for different companies, it’s a fact of life, but the ability to contact and find witnesses is vital and should not be overlooked.